hitchdev/website/content/code-quality/naming/index.md

 title: Clear naming
 ---

-Naming is applied in various different contexts that apply to code:

-* Variables
-* Methods
-* Classes
+{{< warning title="Axiomatic trade off quality" >}}
+This principle is both a [trade off and axiomatic](../../).
+{{< /warning >}}

+Names, whether used in variables, method, classes, module titles, project titles or documentation, should be clear.

-* Module names
+## Ambiguous names

+The number one

-* Project names
+## Undefined names

-These principles apply to all of them.

-There are typically three problems which lead to unclear naming:
+## Misleading metaphors

+## Multiple names for the same concept

-* Ambiguous names
+* Ambiguous names -- for example, 'i'.
-* Undefined names
+* Undefined names -- for example, "nse_idle"
-* Misleading metaphors
+* Misleading metaphors -- for example
+* The same concept with different names

+Naming is about the terms and names used in all of the following contexts:

-Example principle conflicts:
+## Example conflicts

 * Write the least code possible - short names mean writing less code.